Acoustic interactions between inversion symmetric and asymmetric two-level systems

-The Two-TLS model, and specifically the Hamiltonian ({\ref{effectiveStau}), was derived microscopically for strongly disordered lattices.
-However, the strong evidence for the equivalence of the phenomenon of the low temperature universality in disordered lattices and amorphous solids (as well as other disordered systems, e.g. disordered polymers, metallic glasses, quasicrystals)\cite{LVP+98,PLC99,PLT02}, strongly suggests that the mechanism leading to universality in disordered lattices and amorphous solids is the same.
-Thus, validation of the Two-TLS model is significant both for the resolution of the long standing problem of universality in disordered and amorphous solids, and for the advance of our understanding of the microscopic structure of amorphous solids.
-The two crucial points of the Two-TLS model are the form of the Hamiltonian ({\ref{effectiveStau}), ({\ref{gratios}), and the resulting structure of the DOS of the $\tau$ and $S$ TLSs.
-With regard to the latter, the results in Ref.\cite{SS09} are supported by a comprehensive numerical calculation given in Ref.\cite{Chu13}.
+The two-TLS model, and specifically the Hamiltonian ({\ref{effectiveStau}), was derived microscopically for strongly disordered lattices.
+However, the strong evidence for the equivalence of the phenomenon of the low temperature universality in disordered lattices and amorphous solids\cite{LVP+98,PLC99,TRV02,PLT02}, suggests that the mechanism leading to universality in disordered lattices and amorphous solids is the same.
+Thus, validation of the two-TLS model may prove useful both for the resolution of the long standing problem of universality in disordered and amorphous solids, and for the advance of our understanding of the microscopic structure of amorphous solids.
+The two crucial points of the two-TLS model are the form of the Hamiltonian ({\ref{effectiveStau}), ({\ref{gratios}), and the resulting structure of the DOS of the $\tau$ and $S$ TLSs.
+With regard to the latter, the results in Ref.\cite{SS09} are supported by a comprehensive numerical calculation given in Refs.\cite{CGBS13,CBS14}.
 With regard to the former, a significant step was made in Ref.\cite{GS11}, where $\gamma_{\rm w}, \gamma_{\rm s}$ were explicitly calculated for KBr:CN.
 The obtained ratio of $\gamma_{\rm w}/\gamma_{\rm s} \approx 0.02$ and value $\gamma_{\rm w} \approx 0.1$eV are both in agreement with theory\cite{SS09} and with the experimental value for the coupling constant for the relevant TLSs at low temperatures,\cite{BDL+85,YKMP86}.
-These results support both the Two-TLS model and the notion that it is indeed CN flips that constitute the TLSs for KBr:CN.
+These results support both the two-TLS model and the notion that it is indeed CN flips that constitute the TLSs for KBr:CN.
 However, the ab-initio and DFT calculations\cite{GS11} required the use of very small samples, not allowing the study of the effective TLS-TLS interactions and their distance dependence.